How to Raise Money for Charities by Watching Online Videos

 Cats vs Cancer has great hopes for the future.
 They want to become the go-to website for people interested in cat media.
 The competition to attract cat lovers is stiff, however.

 Many organizations start out with great enthusiasm and have ambitious plans.
 Sometimes the enthusiasm fades as time passes and the plans fail to materialize.
 Hopefully this won't happen with Cats vs Cancer.
-I hope the website has staying power and becomes very popular.
+I hope the website becomes very popular.

 The website originated in 2013 and is still in operation, which is a good sign.
 It's an enjoyable site to visit, but it's going to be a big job to make it more enticing than other cat media websites.